sevdas/Drag---Drop/src/README.md

 - User lands to the home page.
 - Title, Description and People fields are displayed.
-- User can submit their details with CTA click provided at the bottom of the fields as an ADD PROJECT.
+- User submits their project details throughout ADD PROJECT CTA.